-Any amendments to the protocol during the course of the trial will be submitted for approval by the REC/HRA as necessary.
+Any amendments to the protocol during the course of the trial will be submitted for approval by the REC and the HRA as necessary.
+Any amendments that affect patients who lack capacity will also be submitted for approval by the REC in Scotland.